Mathew Caldwell: 1836 Alamo relief force

-Knowing their chance of survival was slim, the Gonzales Rangers remained in the Alamo, serving as possibly the only reinforcements to make it into the Alamo during the siege.
+Knowing their chance of survival was slim, the Gonzales Rangers remained in the Alamo, possibly the only reinforcements to make it into the Alamo during the siege.
 The 1836 Gonzales Ranging Company of Mounted Volunteers all perished in the battle of the Alamo.
 For their efforts to support the besieged and outnumbered Texians, they are remembered as the "Immortal Thirty-Two".

 Republic years

-In the fall of 1837, after the revolution, settlers returned to Gonzales.
+In the third quarter of 1837, settlers returned to Gonzales after the revolution.
 Nothing remained of the former town except one charred building.
 The Comanche re-established their claim to the area.
 Caldwell served as the first Law Enforcement Official or Sheriff of Gonzales (Guadalupe, Dewitt, Caldwell, Lavaca) County.

-City Founders

-In 1838, he and his fellow rangers founded the town of Walnut Branch in sparsely-populated northwest Gonzales County.
+In 1838, he and his fellow rangers founded the town of Walnut Branch in sparsely populated northwest Gonzales County.
 The area was well-favored, and was frequently DeWitt ranger campground years before the revolution.

-1838 frontier rangers

 Caldwell formed a frontier ranger company of twenty-nine men.
 Charles Lockhart became First Lieutenant, and Robert Hall joined as his Second Lieutenant.
-They built a log fort to provide security for the residents, and only mustered for a real crisis.
+They built a log fort to provide security for the residents and only mustered for a real crisis.
 In October that year, Native Americans raided the town, and stole two young women and some children, The rangers pursued the group, but could not catch them.
-They allied with friendly Native Americans, and valued their support.
+They allied with friendly Native Americans and valued their support.

-Frontier defender

-Rumors of a Mexican retaliation soon flourished, and Texas President Mirabeau B. Lamar appointed Caldwell, on January 15, 1839, as a captain, to recruit a company of Gonzales Rangers to defend the Texas frontier.
+Rumors of a Mexican retaliation soon flourished, and Texas President Mirabeau B. Lamar appointed Caldwell as a captain on January 15, 1839, to recruit a company of Gonzales Rangers to defend the Texas frontier.
 Two months later, he had his company of rangers, and on March 23, 1839, Caldwell became captain of a company in the First Regiment of Infantry of Texas.
 On March 29, 1839, a company of eighty men commanded by General Edward Burleson defeated Vicente Córdova and his rebels during a fight near Seguin, Texas, at "Battleground Prairie".
-Córdova survived, but was pursued by Caldwell's Rangers, Seguin militia, and then, joined by members of the Henry Karnes company, insuring his departure from Texas.
+Córdova survived but was pursued by Caldwell's Rangers and Seguin militia and then joined by members of the Henry Karnes company, ensuring his departure from Texas.

-Caldwells Gonzales & Seguin Rangers 1839

-During this time, 1st Lt.
-James Campbell was stationed at the Seguin outpost with half of the Caldwell Rangers, providing protection for the new town and others stationed close to Gonzales.

-The officers of the Rangers were: